beingzoe/wpplugin-additional-image-sizes-zui/README.txt

 *   Generate copies of additional image sizes.
 *   Use the additional sizes in your posts or pages from the `Add an Image` screen.

-== Upgrade Notice ==

-= 0.1.3 =

-Added ability to choose what size(s) are checked instead of just all of them!

-= 0.1.2 =

-Major improvment to how new image sizes are created.